D-side/digital-garden/_notes/Household.md

 * Mandoline slicer, for veggies
 * Magnets for the fridge, function over form
 * What's with the trash bin under the sink?
+* Pepper grinders are good for more than just pepper: salt, sugar, coriander, etc.

 Hard learned lessons:

 * You do **not** need a big drying rack for the dishes if you have a dishwasher, just those and means of **storage**
 * Cooking fresh meals **every single day** eventually gets old, but at that point it may be a habit that's hard to get rid of that'll wear you down ([[Mental health]])
+    * Several solutions:
+        * Batch your cooking to yield multiple meals per session, as long as remaining portions can be properly preserved and there are means to heat the food back up (microwave works best most of the time)
+        * Use a meal delivery service, if there is one in your area at a reasonable price (they're often aimed at body builders, so prices can be exorbitant)
+        * Find someone to share meals and cooking duties with

 ## Living room

+Which also in my case doubles as a bedroom and an office, so advice listed in thsi section may be mixed

-* LCD+solar thermometer
+* ~~LCD+solar thermometer~~
   * Looks cool throughout the day, but useless in the dark
-  * Double-sided tape needs replacement every once in a while, mine failed and took the device with it
+  * Double-sided tape needs replacement every once in a while, mine failed and took the device with it during a window wash
 * Ultrasonic humidifier aka "reusable and customizable scented candle"
   * Can add to festive moods, e. g. on New Year's Eve I use a combination of tangerine oil with something evergreen 🌲 like pine or juniper
 * More pegboards